peteli3/data-mining-final-project/README.md

-# Correlating Athlete Value with Statistics: A NBA Case Study
+# Correlating athlete value with statistics: a NBA case study